rdamarapati/pushpop/README.md

 end
 ```

-When this job kicks off, the steps run synchronously, and in the order they were defined.
+Each step runs in the order it was defined.

-First, the `keen` step runs using the `keen` plugin.
+First, the `keen` step runs and does a count of pageviews over the last 24 hours.
-The result of the `keen` step is passed the `sendgrid` step.
-From there, the `sendgrid` plugin
+The number of pageviews is passed the `sendgrid` step.
+The `sendgrid` step
-will send an email with the result of the query.
+sends an email with the number of pageviews in the subject.
-Then the `twilio` plugin kicks in, and includes the `keen` pageview count in a text message.
+Lastly, the `twilio` step sends an SMS to a given phone number.

+Each step is invoked with 2 arguments - the response of the last step and a map of all responses so far.
+The map is keyed by step name, which defaults to the plugin name.
+In this example, `step_responses['keen']` holds the count that resulted from the `keen` step.

 ### Setup